datacamp/courses-introduction-to-version-control-with-git/chapter5.md

 and then there is a third slash to start the absolute path `/existing/project`.

 When you clone a repository,
-Git uses the name of the existing repository as the name of the clone's root directory.
+Git uses the name of the existing repository as the name of the clone's root directory: for example,
-Continuing with the example,
-`git clone file:///existing/project` will create a new directory called `project` below the directory you are in.
+`git clone file:///existing/project` will create a new directory called `project`.
 If you want to call the clone something else, add the directory name you want to the command.